Using skrebate

 TuRF via RFE

-With this strategy for running TuRF the main difference is that the number of TuRF iterations is not controlled by the pct parameter, rather, iterations run until the specified number of n_features_to_select have been reached.
+With this strategy for running TuRF, the main difference is that the number of TuRF iterations is not controlled by the pct parameter.
+Rather, iterations run until the specified number of n_features_to_select have been reached.
 Each iteration, the 'step' parameter controls the number of features removed, either as a percent between 0 and 1 or an integer count of features to remove each iteration.
 One critical shortcoming of this approach is that there is no way to obtain the individual feature scores when using RFE to do 'TuRF' scoring.
 See Recursive Feature Elimination, for more details.

 import pandas as pd